truenas/middleware/docs/userguide/freenas_sharing.rst

 To create the AFP guest share, input the following information:

+#. **Path:** browse to the dataset to share.

-#. **Share name:** input a name for the share that is useful to you but which is under 27 characters and does not contain a period.
+#. **Name:** input a name for the share that is useful to you but which is under 27 characters and does not contain a period.
 In this example, the share
    is named *afp_guest*.

-#.
-Click the "Ownership" button.
-Click the drop-down "User" menu and select "nobody".
-Click the "Return" button to return to the previous screen.

 **Figure 10.1b: Creating a Guest AFP Share**